eo33/ecommerce-app/README.md

 1. [PRODUCTS] Implement functionality within the admin panel that allows administrators to modify and update existing product information seamlessly.
 (DONE)
 1. [PRODUCTS] Develop a user-friendly interface in the admin panel that facilitates the addition of new products with comprehensive details.
 (DONE)
 1. [ORDERS] Develop an order management system within the admin panel that allows administrators to handle incoming orders and track their statuses.(DONE)
 1. [USERS] Implement user management functionalities in the admin panel, enabling administrators to oversee and manage user accounts effectively.
+(DONE)

 #### Work progress